Exchange-Based Diffusion in Hb-Graphs: Highlighting Complex Relationships: Results and evaluation

-This diffusion by exchange process has been validated with two experiments: the first experiment generates a random hb-graph to validate our approach and the second compares the results to a classical random walk on the hb-graph.
+This diffusion by exchange process has been validated on two experiments: the first experiment generates a random hb-graph to validate our approach and the second compares the results to a classical random walk on the hb-graph.

 We built a random unweighted hb-graph generator.
-The generator allows to construct single-component hb-graphs or hb-graphs with multiple connected components.
-A single connected component is built by choosing the number of intermediate vertices that link the different components to ensure that a single component hb-graph is obtained.
-We generate $N_{\text{max}}$ vertices.
-We start by building each component and then interconnect them.
-Let $k$ be the number of components.
+The generator makes it possible to construct a hb-graph with inter-connected sub-hb-graphs; those sub-hb-graphs can be potentially disconnected leading to multiple connected components.
+We restricted ourselves in the experiments to connected hb-graphs.
+A single connected component is built by choosing the number of intermediate vertices that link the different sub-hb-graphs together.
+As it is show in Figure \ref{Fig: Hb-graph generation principle}, we generate $N_{\text{max}}$ vertices.
+We start by building each sub-hb-graph, called group, individually and then interconnect them.
+Let $k$ be the number of groups.
 A first set $V_{0}$ of interconnected vertices is built by choosing $N_{0}$ vertices out of the $N_{\text{max}}$.
-The remaining $N_{\text{max}}-N_{0}$ vertices are then separated into $k$ groups.
-In each of these $k$ groups we generate two groups of vertices: a first set $V_{j,1}$ of $N_{j,1}$ vertices and a second set $V_{j,2}$ of $N_{2}$ vertices with $N_{j,1}\ll N_{j,2}$, $1\leqslant j\leqslant k$.
-The number of hb-edges to be built is adjustable and shared between the different groups.
+The remaining $N_{\text{max}}-N_{0}$ vertices are then separated into $k$ subsets $\left(V_{j}\right)_{1\leqslant j\leqslant k}$.
+In each of these $k$ groups $V_{j}$ we generate two subsets of vertices: a first set $V_{j,1}$ of $N_{j,1}$ vertices and a second set $V_{j,2}$ of $N_{j,2}$ vertices with $N_{j,1}\ll N_{j,2}$, $1\leqslant j\leqslant k$.
+The number of hb-edges to be built is adjustable: their number is shared between the different groups.
 The m-cardinality $\#_{m}\left(e\right)$ of a hb-edge is chosen randomly below a maximum tunable threshold.
-The $V_{j,1}$-vertices are considered as important vertices and must be present in a certain amount of hb-edges per group; the number of important vertices in a hb-edge is randomly fixed below a maximum number.
-The completion of the hb-edge is done by choosing randomly vertices in the $V_{j,2}$ set.
-The random choice made into this two groups is tuned to follow a power law distribution: it implies that some vertices occur more often than others.
+The $V_{j,1}$-vertices are considered as important vertices and must be present in a certain number of hb-edges per group; the number of important vertices in a hb-edge is randomly fixed below a maximum number.
+The completion of the hb-edge is done by choosing vertices randomly in the $V_{j,2}$ set.
+The random choice made into these two groups is tuned to follow a power law distribution.
+It implies that some vertices occur more often than others.
 Interconnection between the $k$ components is achieved by choosing vertices in $V_{0}$ and inserting them randomly into the hb-edges built.